GabrielAust/Explainable-ML-Visualizer/README.md

 * Real-time visualization of model training
 * Interactive datasets and adjustable hyperparameters
 * Clear exposure of internal model states
+* Export snapshots or animated GIFs of visualizations
 * Focus on interpretability and learning dynamics

 ### Supported / Planned Algorithms